tonyhallett/NugetBuildTargetsIntegrationTesting/README.md

 ### Overview

 `NugetBuildTargetsTestSetup` streamlines integration testing for NuGet packages providing build targets.
-It creates a temporary nuget environment with a temporary dependent projects that are built for you enabling custom targets to be run and their behaviour asserted.
+It creates a temporary nuget environment with temporary dependent projects that are built for you, enabling custom targets to be run and their behaviour asserted.

 ### Constructor Requirements